MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeServer/server-conferencing/cant-do-video-call.md

 - Lync 2010
 ---

-# Skype for Business video calls not working with Logitech Brio Webcam
+# Skype for Business video calls not working with Logitech BRIO Webcam

 ## Symptoms

-The firmware update of Logitech Brio Webcam (version**2.0.12**) introduces an additional video steam to enable Windows Hello face authentication.
-However, you cannot start a Skype for Business video call in a Logitech Brio Webcam because of the additional stream.
+The firmware update of Logitech BRIO Webcam (version**2.0.12**) introduces an additional video steam to enable Windows Hello face authentication.
+However, you cannot start a Skype for Business video call in a Logitech BRIO Webcam because of the additional stream.

 **Third-party information disclaimer**